Dusty-Hordofel/api-pariscafe/README.md

 - create a newDishes and test theses API.
 - create request folder & put request files in it

+### 19. API Endpoint to Filter Dishes By Category

+- create searchByCategory route and controller

+### 20.

 ---

 ### 📚 MERN Stack References